 Eat, gawk, take photos and shop for souvenirs.
 Don’t forget to try out some naughty funny X-rated fortune cookies made in tiny kitchens at the Cookie Factory, guaranteed to make you laugh.

-Also, try old remedy at the Great China Herb Co. selling Chinese herbs and an on-site doctor examination.
+Also, try old remedies at the Great China Herb Co. selling Chinese herbs and an on-site doctor examination.

 - The Fisherman’s Warf